dgb30330/colorFinder/README.md

 # colorFinder
-This module can be used to find the most commonly occurring color in an image.
+This module can be used to find the most commonly occurring color in an image and a non-conflicting secondary color.

 Use: